Ghadaaldjain/Alpha-blog/README.md

 # README

-This is the repository for the first Alpha-blog app of the Complete Ruby on Rails Course
+This is the repository for the first app of the Complete Ruby on Rails Developer Course: Alpha-blog